vkcode7/cpp/lc/SlidingWindow/Dynamic Programming.md

 - Long string with valid segmentation: Efficiently handles constraints (`s.length <= 300`).

-# 300. Longest Increasing Subsequence Solution
+# 300. Longest Increasing Subsequence [Medium, Revisit]

-## Problem Description
 Given an integer array `nums`, return the length of the longest strictly increasing subsequence.
 A subsequence is a sequence that can be derived from an array by deleting some or no elements without changing the order of the remaining elements.

 ### Example